haoshengwu/pex2024/README.md

 This workshop consists of three times, each time including a lecture part (~40 mins) and a Hands-on session (~2 hour).
 In the lecture part, the basic knowledge about edge plasma physics and the power exhaust problem are introduced.
 In the hands-on session, students, together with Dr. Haosheng Wu, will carry out some practical exercises.
 An additional Preparation session is also provided that help the students install necessary materials/softwares, which are used in this workshop.

 After this workshop, every student will be assigned ONE out of FIVE projects, which they are expected to complete independently.
-All the necessary knowledges and tools for the projects are provided is this workshop.
-More detals about the finnal project can be found in the Final Project page.
+All the necessary knowledge and tools for the projects are provided in this workshop.
+More details about the final project can be found in the Final Project page.

 Any questions/comments/suggestions/feedbacks are welcome and please feel free to contact haosheng.wu@polito.it .

 ## Angenda

-The students will be divied into two group.
-The angenda is the following:
+The students will be divided into two groups.
+The agenda is as follows:

 #### GROUP A
 <div class="table-wrapper" markdown="block">